EMMA: Concept Erasure Benchmark with Comprehensive Semantic Metrics and Diverse Categories: Experimental results

 \paragraph{\ding{194} Concepts that are similar to the erased one are more difficult to retain.} Results on the RA dimension show that CE methods consistently impair semantically similar concepts.
 While the original Stable Diffusion model shows no performance difference between random and similar non-target concepts (except for the NSFW domain because the non-target concepts are chosen from different domains as explained in \cref{sec:metrics}), CA, ESD, UCE, and MACE exhibit a drop in RA when evaluated on concepts similar to the erased target.
 For example, CE methods struggle to retain the concept \textit{motorbike} after erasing \textit{bicycle}.
 The severity depends on the domain.
 The object domain shows the largest performance gap from \texttt{random} to \texttt{similar}, with MACE's RA dropping from $91.6$ to $79.4$.
 The copyright domain exhibits a much smaller decline from $36.9$ to $34.7$.

 \paragraph{\ding{195} Image quality is maintained but computational cost is substantially increased.} While most CE methods preserve the image quality of the original SD model, they incur a substantial computational cost, with inference times increasing by $2\times$ to $10\times$.
 Training efficiency varies, with UCE and MACE being the fastest to train.
 However, ESD is generally the most efficient at inference time.
+We provide hardware-agnostic efficiency analysis in Suppl.~\ref{app: evaluation_of_efficiency_and_bias}.

 \paragraph{\ding{196} Most CE methods fail to mitigate model bias and often amplify it.} The analysis of social bias, detailed in \cref{tab:main_result}, reveals divergent outcomes across CE methods.
 Results are color-coded, with green indicating bias mitigation and red indicating bias amplification relative to the original model.
 FMN is the only method to consistently mitigate bias, which can be attributed in part to its highly biased base model (SD 2.1) offering greater room for improvement.
 In contrast, ESD consistently amplifies both gender and ethnic bias.
 The results for CA, UCE, and MACE are mixed, showing no consistent directional trend in bias mitigation or amplification.
-Additional results for SSIM can be found in Appendix~\ref{app: ssim_score}.
+Additional results for SSIM can be found in Suppl.~\ref{app: ssim_score}.